Primary and Secondary Applications

 Veterinary Medical College Application Service (VMCAS)

-Once you have submitted your primary application, some health professions schools will require that you submit additional information.
+Once you have submitted your primary application, some health profession schools will require that you submit additional information.
 These applications are referred to as secondary, or supplemental applications.

-Almost every allopathic and osteopathic medical school requires a secondary application and some dental schools as well.
-Some schools send secondaries as soon as the primary application has been submitted.
-Some schools wait until after the primary application is processed.
-Still others will wait until the primary is processed, and then screen applicants based on the primary, and only send secondary applications to selected applicants.
+Almost every allopathic and osteopathic medical school requires a secondary application and most dental schools as well.
+Some schools send secondary applications as soon as the primary application has been submitted, others wait until after the primary application has been processed.